Linuxfabrik/monitoring-plugins/README.rst

 Installation
 ~~~~~~~~~~~~

-Install Python 2 (currently preferred) or Python 3 on the client.
+Install Python on the client.

-Get our monitoring check plugins and the associated libraries from Linuxfabrik's GitLab server:
+Get the monitoring check plugins and the associated libraries from our GitLab server:

 .. code:: bash

     BRANCH="master"     # or "develop"
-    PYVER=2
+    PYVER=3             # or "2"

     cd /tmp